 Improving employee engagement during open enrollment with HCM tech

-Benefits brokers who partner their offerings with HCM software—and its automated modules—can offer to their clients a solution to help increase employee engagement and communication, navigate the challenges of ACA compliance and seamlessly handle the transfer of employee selections to appropriate carriers during open enrollment.
+Benefits brokers who partner their offerings with HRIS software—and its automated modules—can offer to their clients a solution to help increase employee engagement and communication, navigate the challenges of ACA compliance and seamlessly handle the transfer of employee selections to appropriate carriers during open enrollment.

 With all data corralled in a single-source database, information can flow freely internally and/or externally to third-party vendors via integrations.
 HCM technology promotes efficiencies to both end users and administrators by automating manual tasks, reducing the need for paper, customizing impactful reports, saving hours of time, money and more.